Using the Immune System to Fight Cancer

 The immune system can’t always detect cancer cells.
 Sometimes, when healthy cells mutate and spread, the immune system won’t notice.
 In other situations, the immune system locates the cancer cells but isn’t strong enough to eliminate them.

 This is where immunotherapy comes into play.
 This treatment boosts the immune system and helps the body detect abnormal cells.
-Doctors use it in one of two ways: to stimulate the immune system into attacking cancerous cells, or inject man-made immune proteins into the area of the body where mesothelioma tumors are growing.
+Doctors use it in one of two ways: to stimulate the immune system into attacking cancerous cells, or to inject man-made immune proteins into the area of the body where mesothelioma tumors are growing.
 In some cases, the proteins are engineered to target cancerous cells.

-Immunotherapy Treatment for Mesothelioma
+Immunotherapies for Mesothelioma